Lodgers are people who say they love camping but they need a bed, cellphone signal, hot water, electricity, running toilets, etc…

 The sun will shine everyday ( except at the coast, read below about it).

 Day temperatures are not hot, but some days will still be warm enough for a dip in the pool or at least a tan next to the pool.

 Nights cool of and you might actually get really cold if there is a cold front ( expect night time temperatures to drop below 0C in the central and south of Namibia).

 Or what is likely to not happen in Namibia

 Snow, in Namibia

 That you will not see the sun during your visit 🙂

 The infamous Skeleton Coast, got its name from the many men who perished here, when their shipping vessels ran into the coastline.
 The reason ???
 Fog, fog and more fog.
 The Namibian coast is beautiful, but be warned, its always going to get cold at one stage or the other.
 No matter if you visit summer or winter… always have that jacket in your safari bag.

 Namibia is REALLY a year round destination.
-My favourite time to travel in Namibia would be April, May June, July… for the reasons mentioned above.
-Quoted from Miss Congeniality … when a contestant was asked to describe her favourite date.
-Thats a tough one she said “I would say April 25th.
+My favorite time to travel in Namibia would be April, May June, July… for the reasons mentioned above.
+Quoted from Miss Congeniality … when a contestant was asked to describe her favorite date.
+That’s a tough one she said “I would say April 25th.
 Because its not too hot, not too cold, all you need is a light jacket”.
 Although in Namibia your jacket will only be needed from June:).